SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 prometheus.port=[custom_port]` You may inspect all the options available as helm values by running `helm show values prometheus-community/prometheus-adapter`

+{% hint style="warning" %}
+Please check that the `metricsRelistInterval` helm value (default to 1m) works well in your setup, and update it otherwise.
+This value needs to be larger than or equal to your Prometheus scrape interval.
+The corresponding prometheus adapter command-line argument is `--metrics-relist-interval`.
+If the relist interval is set incorrectly, it will lead to some of the custom metrics being intermittently reported as missing.
+{% endhint %}

 We now need to configure the adapter to look for the correct prometheus metrics and compute per-model RPS values.
 On install, the adapter has created a `ConfigMap` in the same namespace as itself, named `[helm_release_name]-prometheus-adapter`.
 In our case, it will be